Sharmilee712/MediConnect-HealthBot/README.md

-# 🏥 HealthBot – WhatsApp-Based Health Assistance System
+# 🏥 MediConnect – WhatsApp-Based Health Assistance System

-HealthBot is a multilingual AI-powered healthcare assistance system designed to connect users with healthcare support in rural and semi-urban areas.
+MediConnect is a multilingual AI-powered healthcare assistance system designed to connect users with healthcare support in rural and semi-urban areas.
 The system allows users to interact via WhatsApp, receive health guidance, track vaccinations, and escalate critical cases to ASHA workers through a real-time dashboard.

 ---